 Even a small change in the monthly cost of health insurance can add up to a large amount of money over time.
 Accordingly, if one parent experiences a material change in circumstances, including a significant increase in health insurance premiums, it may be appropriate to seek a modification of the child support order to reflect the change.

 Motions to Modify Child Support Can Sometimes Yield Unexpected Results

 It is important to keep in mind that when reviewing a child support order, the court considers the current income and other factors for both parents that have occurred since the initial child support order was issued.
 Accordingly, an increase in health insurance expenses alone may not result in a decrease in child support.
 Additionally, under certain circumstances, the amount of child support established by the court can be greater than reflected in the Maryland Child Support Guidelines.

 In addition, parents may be surprised by changes to Maryland state child support law since their original child support order was issued.

-Schedule Your Free Consultation with Howard County Family Law Attorney Fred L. Coover, Esquire
+Schedule Your $99 No-Risk Consultation with Howard County Family Law Attorney Fred L. Coover, Esquire

 Disclaimer: The information in this blog post is provided for general educational & informational purposes only.
 It is not intended to convey legal advice or serve as a substitute for legal counsel on any subject matter.